jlaire/dlx-cpp/README.md

   - AlgorithmDLX: Modify `search()` to call the callback on every level, so that it can be used to construct the shape of the search tree.
+  - example/dlx: Option to use the feature above.
+  - example/dlx: Option to estimate the search tree with Monte Carlo.
+  - Other examples: Option to dump the generated LinkedMatrix into a file for analysis.
+A hacky solution would be a macro that enables this within LinkedMatrix itself.
   - CMake, more unit tests, more examples.